Fiserv/point-design-system/docs/design-files/color.md

 # Color

-Color is a fundamental element in the visual language of Pointe Design System, helping to create consistent experiences across various contexts within Fiserv.
+Color is a fundamental element in the visual language of Point Design System, helping to create consistent experiences across various contexts within Fiserv.

 </br>